klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 </figure>

 We select for Draw Planes and Destroy Planes the option 'Nothing' each.
-The SurfaceMesh-esToPlanes script is resonsible for identifying plane surfaces from the raw mesh, detecting floor, walls, tables, and the like.
+The SurfaceMeshesToPlanes script is responsible for identifying plane surfaces from the raw mesh, detecting floor, walls, tables, and the like.
-It is possible to replace the raw mesh with these identified sur-faces, but we don't want that, as it makes the preview flicker during the scanning.
+It is possible to replace the raw mesh with these identified surfaces, but we don't want that, as it makes the preview flicker during the scanning.
-The Re-moveSurfaceVertices is resonsible for thinning out the mesh, where possible.
+The Re-moveSurfaceVertices is responsible for thinning out the mesh, where possible.

 The SpaceScannerManager script takes care of all this.
-It communicates with the SpatialMap-ping to start and stop the observer responsible for scanning the room mesh, cleaning the mesh once scanned, and checking whether enough surfaces have been scanned (satisfying the min floors and min walls requirements set).
+It communicates with the SpatialMapping to start and stop the observer responsible for scanning the room mesh, cleaning the mesh once scanned, and checking whether enough surfaces have been scanned (satisfying the min floors and min walls requirements set).
 Moreover, it provides three methods for the buttons to control: StartScanning(), StopScanning(), and StartApp().

-The way the SpaceScannerManager class works is: StartScanning() activates the spatial map-ping by starting the according Spatial Mapping observer, setting the “scanning” flag to true (thus calling the planes extraction method in Update() in every frame), and registering a callback to MeshToPlanes() for every time the planes extraction concludes:
+The way the SpaceScannerManager class works is: StartScanning() activates the spatial mapping by starting the according Spatial Mapping observer, setting the “scanning” flag to true (thus calling the planes extraction method in Update() in every frame), and registering a callback to MeshToPlanes() for every time the planes extraction concludes:

 ```c#
 public void StartScanning()